Niall Quinn: Media work

+In 2012, Quinn started commentating for Sky Sports, often alongside Martin Tyler, for televised matches involving his former teams.
+He ceased commenting in 2025, having found himself with little to say about the Pep Guardiola-influenced possession era of the sport, saying "When every match you are watching has the goalkeeper and the two centre-backs getting the most touches of the ball in both teams, I didn't know what to say about the game".
+He redirected his focus to Team Taca, his podcast network that enables soccer clubs to produce private and localised club podcasts, targeting the American market.

+Businessman

+In 2011, Quinn launched Q Sat, a satellite broadband company in Ireland.
+He invested €700,000 in the venture, which provided internet service to 3000 homes in Ireland before shutting down in 2017.

+Charitable work and recognition

+A large portion of the proceeds from Quinn's 2002 testimonial match were donated to City Hospitals Sunderland to help fund the building of a new children's centre.
+The centre was subsequently named "The Niall Quinn Children's Centre" in his honour and Quinn officially opened it in 2004.
+He is an advocate of and fundraiser for the Irish Professional Footballers Benevolent Association, a welfare organisation which seeks to raise awareness of and alleviate health and financial issues ex-professionals are susceptible to.

+Quinn was awarded an honourary Member of the British Empire in 2003 for his services to British charities.
+In 2008, he received the James Joyce Award of the Literary & Historical Society in University College Dublin.
+In 2010, Quinn was named a patron of the Sir Bobby Robson Foundation.
+He won the 2011 North East Football Writers' Association's Personality of the Year, and in 2013 he was granted the Freedom of Sunderland award by the city of Sunderland.

 Fan relationships

 Quinn has his own song titled "Niall Quinn's Disco Pants".
 The song was originally created by Manchester City supporters during a night out on a pre-season tour in Penola, Italy, in 1992.
 There had been a bust-up with City team-mate Steve McMahon and Quinn had removed his torn and bloodied shirt and was dancing with Rick Holden wearing just a pair of cut-off jeans.
 He was "hardly aware" that there were a group of hardcore City fans watching and they treated him to "the first performance of the song that will follow me till the end of my career."

 The song was adopted by Sunderland fans and released as a single by the club's dedicated fanzine A Love Supreme.
 It reached no. 56 in the UK Singles Chart in April 1999.

-Quinn has received praise for his relationship with Sunderland fans.
-This was highlighted in March 2007 when, during his tenure as chairman, Quinn paid over £8,000 out of club funds to allow around 80 Sunderland fans to travel home by taxi when stranded at Bristol airport after being ejected from their scheduled flight home.
-The incident happened on Saturday night when Quinn, Sunderland staff and a group of supporters boarded an easyJet flight from Bristol to Newcastle, following Sunderland's 1–0 win at Championship promotion rivals Cardiff.
-After spotting Quinn, many of the fans broke into song, serenading Quinn with 'Niall Quinn's Disco Pants'.

-The EasyJet pilot alleged that a number of supporters were drunk and they were ejected from the plane.
-Quinn, outraged at the fans' treatment, also left the plane and commandeered a fleet of taxis and minivans to return the fans home.